ajguerrer/tobu/README.md

 }
 ```

-With it gRPC servers could effortlessly add a analog HTTP/JSON interface to their API.
-This is
+With this option, gRPC servers could effortlessly add a analog HTTP/JSON interface to their API.
-especially important for public facing servers since HTTP/JSON is so widespread.
+This is especially important for public facing servers since HTTP/JSON is so widespread.

 Feeling stoked, I investigated what it would take to support it.
 What a rabbit hole that turned out
 to be!
 The annotation is a custom option.
 Custom options are `proto2` extensions that require